The legal basis for EOTAS

 Negotiate EOTAS at draft EHCP stage

 When the draft EHCP is issued, propose EOTAS in Section I with detailed Section F provision.
-The LA must consider your representations.
+The local authority must consider your representations.
 Where school is named over your objection, register a Section I appeal within 2 months.

 - 6